Requests & Responses

 object automatically sets the correct flags in the headers, and sends the response back to the client.

-The four supported errors this way are:
+The supported errors this way are:

 res.errors.notImplemented();